jundalisay/sp/content/en/research/diogenes/lives/chapter-23.md

 And the solution is, “the year.”

-IV.
-Of his apophthegms, the following are the most celebrated.
+<sup>4</sup> Of his apophthegms, the following are the most celebrated.

 Ignorance and talkativeness bear the chief sway among men.
 Opportunity will be the most powerful.
 Cherish not a thought.
 Do not be fickle, or ungrateful.

 He used to say too, that men ought to give their daughters in marriage while they were girls in age, but women in sense; as indicating by this that girls ought to be well educated.
 Another of his sayings was, that one ought to serve a friend that he may become a greater friend; and an enemy, to make him a friend.

-And that one ought to guard against giving one’s friends occasion to blame one, and one’s enemies opportunity of plotting against one.
-Also, when a man goes out of his house, he should consider what he is going to do: and when he comes home again he should consider what he has done.
-He used also to advise men to keep their bodies in health by exercise.—To be fond of hearing rather than of talking.—To be fond of learning rather than unwilling to learn.—To speak well of people.—To seek virtue and eschew vice.—To avoid injustice.—To give the best advice in one’s power to one’s country.—To be superior to pleasure.—To do nothing by force.—To instruct one’s children.—To[43] be ready for reconciliation after quarrels.—Not to caress one’s wife, nor to quarrel with her when strangers are present, for that to do the one is a sign of folly, and to do the latter is downright madness.—Not to chastise a servant while elated with drink, for so doing one will appear to be drunk one’s self.—To marry from among one’s equals, for if one takes a wife of a higher rank than one’s self, one will have one’s connexions for one’s masters.—Not to laugh at those who are being reproved, for so one will be detested by them.—Be not haughty when prosperous.—Be not desponding when in difficulties.—Learn to bear the changes of fortune with magnanimity.
+One should guard against giving one’s friends occasion to blame one, and one’s enemies opportunity of plotting against one.
+Also, when a man goes out of his house, he should consider what he is going to do:

+When he comes home again he should consider what he has done.

+He advised men to:
+- keep their bodies in health by exercise.
+- be fond of hearing rather than of talking
+- be fond of learning rather than unwilling to learn
+- speak well of people
+- seek virtue and eschew vice
+- avoid injustice
+- give the best advice in one’s power to one’s country
+- be superior to pleasure
+- do nothing by force
+- instruct one’s children
+- be ready for reconciliation after quarrels
+- not caress one’s wife, nor to quarrel with her when strangers are present, for that to do the one is a sign of folly, and to do the latter is downright madness
+- Not to chastise a servant while elated with drink, for so doing one will appear to be drunk one’s self
+- marry from among one’s equals, for if one takes a wife of a higher rank than one’s self, one will have one’s connexions for one’s masters
+- Not to laugh at those who are being reproved, for so one will be detested by them
+- not be haughty when prosperous
+- not be desponding when in difficulties
+- Learn to bear the changes of fortune with magnanimity.

-V And he died at a great age, having lived seventy years, and this inscription was put over him:— His country, Lindus, this fair sea-girt city
+<sup>5</sup> He died at 70 years.
+We write this over him:

+His country, Lindus, this fair sea-girt city
 Bewails wise Cleobulus here entombed.

-VI.
-One of his sayings was, “Moderation is the best thing.”
-He also wrote a letter to Solon in these terms:—
+<sup>6</sup> One of his sayings was, “Moderation is the best thing.”
+He also wrote a letter to Solon in these terms:

 CLEOBULUS TO SOLON.